vmware-labs/yaml-jsonpath/pkg/yamlpath/fuzz/README.md

 Feel free to contribute new corpus, or other improvements, by pull request as usual. *Please don't check in the changes to `go.mod` and `go.sum` caused by `go-fuzz-build` as these aren't otherwise needed.*

+Alternatively to perform fuzzing and back out the changes to `go.mod` and `go.sum`, run `scripts/gcloud-deploy.sh`.

+If you wish to discard any new corpus, run `scripts/discard-new-corpus.sh`.

 ## Entertainment

 I used [watchman](https://facebook.github.io/watchman/) to print out new corpus as it's found: